A more cooperative world is possible.

 Pollution.
 Exploitation.
 Isolation.
 Disparity.
 Symptoms of a society out of control, and certainly not one that was designed to last.

 It turns out, more than 100,000 people already are, in ecovillages, cohousing, communes, and communities of all kinds around the world.
 They’re working together to create fair, sustainable, and satisfying models of society.

 The answer is the Communities Directory — an online and printed catalog of intentional communities in the US, and all over the planet.

-For 25 years the Fellowship for Intentional Community (FIC) has been building, innovating, and keeping this catalog fresh.
+For 25 years the Foundation for Intentional Community (FIC) has been building, innovating, and keeping this catalog fresh.

 A book to find the community that suits you!

 In addition to profiling more than 1,200 communities, the book includes full-page maps showing where communities are located, charts that compare communities by more than 30 different qualities, and an easy index to find communities interested in specific pursuits.

 This epic book includes tons of bonus content, including articles on how to start or join a community, the basics of group dynamics and decision-making, and countless resources and links to help your community thrive!